-Why you’ll love this recipe:
+Why you’ll love this recipe

-Key Ingredient Notes:
+Key Ingredient Notes

 - Butter – This recipe uses butter to make the sauce and coat the cracker crumbs for a rich flavor throughout the entire dish.
-I recommend using unsalted butter but salted will work, too.
+We recommend using unsalted butter but salted will work, too.
 Just be sure to adjust the amount of extra salt included in the casserole!

 - All-purpose flour – Combine this with the butter to form a roux that thickens the sauce.